AbhinavBanisetti/Healthcare_RCM_Data_Engineering_Project/README.md

 <h3>Execution Overview:</h3>
 We are defining the flow of the pipeline execution with the config file which describes the order of execution of activities i.e metadata driven
-- The raw source data obtained through the custom data generator script is placed either in the form of tables in Azure SQL DB, the claims data are stored in the **Landing Zone** and the ICD & NPI codes data obtained through the APIs is directly placed in the **Bronze Layer** (source of truth) using Azure Databricks
+- The raw source data obtained through the custom data generator script is placed either in the form of tables in Azure SQL DB is migrated to the **Bronze Layer** using Full Load or Incremental load based on the kind of data being handled
-- Data from the **Landing Zone** is migrated and ingested into the **Bronze Layer**
+- The Claims data from the **Landing Zone** is migrated and ingested into the **Bronze Layer** and the ICD & NPI codes data obtained through the APIs is directly placed in the **Bronze Layer** (source of truth) using Azure Databricks
-- Once we have all the required data in the Bronze Layer, the data is migrated to the **Silver Layer** using Full Load or incremental load based on the kind of data being handled
+- Once we have all the required data in the Bronze Layer, we clean and transform the data to fit into a common data model (CDM).
+The cleaned data is migrated to the **Silver Layer** in the form of Delta tables
-- In the Silver Layer we clean and transform the data to fit into a common data model (CDM)
-- The cleaned data from Silver Layer is filtered and ingested into the **Gold Layer**, wherein this data is used to create various facts and dimension tables for analytical purposed to calculate appropriate KPIs for measuring the accounts receivable status of the hospital
+- The clean data from Silver Layer is filtered and ingested into the **Gold Layer**, wherein this data is used to create various facts and dimension tables for analytical purposed to calculate appropriate KPIs for measuring the accounts receivable status of the hospital

 ### ELT pipeline:
 The entire flow of the ELT pipeline can be divided into 2 parts